 Step 4: Consumer Integration & Acknowledgment Flow

 Python ETL pipelines must consume via the logical replication protocol and explicitly advance the confirmed LSN.
-Using psycopg2’s replication interface or asyncpg’s logical replication support, the consumer must send periodic StandbyStatusUpdate messages with the latest processed LSN.
+Using psycopg2’s LogicalReplicationConnection, the consumer must send periodic standby status update messages with the latest processed LSN.
 Failure to send these ACKs causes confirmed_flush_lsn to stall, triggering WAL accumulation.

 Refer to the official Logical Decoding documentation for protocol message formats and LSN arithmetic rules.